 Seeing how much you could make per item is easy – just enter the movie name or barcode on their page.
 Getting paid is easy, too – you can get store credit, paper check, or get paid via PayPal.

-Would rather sell your used DVDs in person?
+Would you rather sell your used DVDs in person?
 Use their store locator to see if there’s a SecondSpin nearby.
 But bear in mind that if you do decide to ship them – SecondSpin will cover shipping costs once they accept your items.

 3. Eagle Saver

-Eagle Saver is a similar site to Decluttr in many aspects – they buy used DVDs, CDs, Blu-Rays, games and books.
+Eagle Saver is a similar site to Decluttr in many aspects – they buy used DVDs, CDs, Blu-Rays, games, and books.

 But, unlike with Decluttr, you can also sell movie or TV series with Eagle Saver.

-Shipping is free – and once your stuff arrives, you’ll be paid next day via paper check or PayPal.
+Shipping is free – and once your stuff arrives, you’ll be paid the next day via paper check or PayPal.
 The good news is that, should they decide not to buy your DVDs because of their quality, Eagle Saver will cover the cost of the return shipping.